yungshenglu/LeetCode/CONTRIBUTING.md

 # How to Contribute

-Thanks for contributing this repository.
-The following steps are show how to join the contribution with us.
+I'd love to accept your patches and contributions to this project.
+There are just a few small guidelines you need to follow.
 Please read the following content before contributing.
 Thanks for your cooperation.

 ---
 ## About Pull Requests